Košice: History

-The first evidence of inhabitance can be traced back to the end of the Paleolithic era.
-The first written reference to the Hungarian town of Košice (as the royal village – Villa Cassa) comes from 1230.
-After the Mongol invasion in 1241, King Béla IV of Hungary invited German colonists (see: Zipser Germans, Germans of Hungary) to fill the gaps in population.
-The city was in the historic Abauj County of the Kingdom of Hungary.
+The first evidence of habitation can be traced back to the end of the Paleolithic era.
+The first written reference to the Hungarian town of Košice (as the royal village of Villa Cassa) comes from 1230.
+After the Mongol invasion in 1241, King Béla IV of Hungary invited German colonists (see Zipser Germans, Germans of Hungary) to fill the gaps in population.
+The city was in the historic Abaúj County of the Kingdom of Hungary.

-The city was made of two independent settlements: Lower Kassa and Upper Kassa, amalgamated in the 13th century around the long lens-formed ring, of today's Main Street.
+There were two independent settlements, Lower Kassa and Upper Kassa, which were amalgamated in the 13th century around the long lens-shaped ring, of today's Main Street (Hlavná ulica).
 The first known town privileges come from 1290.
-The city proliferated because of its strategic location on an international trade route from agriculturally rich central Hungary to central Poland, itself along a greater route connecting the Balkans and the Adriatic and Aegean seas to the Baltic Sea.
-The privileges given by the king were helpful in developing crafts, business, increasing importance (seat of the royal chamber for Upper Hungary), and for building its strong fortifications.
-In 1307, the first guild regulations were registered here and were the oldest in the Kingdom of Hungary.
+The town proliferated because of its strategic location on an international trade route from agriculturally rich central Hungary to central Poland, itself part of a longer route connecting the Balkans and the Adriatic and Aegean seas to the Baltic Sea.
+The privileges given by the king helped develop crafts, business, increasing importance (seat of the royal chamber for Upper Hungary), and for building its strong fortifications.
+In 1307, the first guild regulations were registered here; they were the oldest in the Kingdom of Hungary.

-As a Hungarian free royal town, Košice reinforced the king's troops in the crucial moment of the bloody Battle of Rozgony in 1312 against the strong aristocratic Palatine Amadé Aba (family).
-In 1347, it became the second-place city in the hierarchy of the Hungarian free royal towns with the same rights as the capital Buda.
-In 1369, it received its own coat of arms from Louis I of Hungary.
+As a Hungarian free royal town, Košice reinforced the king's troops at the crucial moment of the bloody Battle of Rozgony in 1312 against the strong aristocratic Palatine Amadé Aba (family).
+In 1347, it became the second-placed city in the hierarchy of the Hungarian free royal towns, with the same rights as the capital Buda.
+In 1369, it was granted its own coat of arms by Louis I of Hungary.
 The Diet convened by Louis I in Košice decided that women could inherit the Hungarian throne.